richies-dev/cowsay-fortune/README.md

 # cowsay-fortune

-This project contains two simple scripts that I use to display a weather report, date, time, and a fortune and some ascii art using the cowsay command.
+This project contains two simple scripts that I use to display a weather report, date, time, and a fortune plus some ascii art using the cowsay command.

 ![example image](./images/default_output.png)